Victims criticize church after Catholic sex abuse report

 “They talk about being transparent, but it’s time for this diocese to take responsibility,” said David Lorenz, director of the Maryland Chapter of SNAP.

-Lorenz and others advocated strongly for the legislation passed Wednesday that eliminated the statute of limitations for civil lawsuits.
+Lorenz and others advocated strongly for the legislation passed Wednesday to eliminate the statute of limitations for civil lawsuits.

 Currently, victims of child sex abuse in Maryland can’t sue after they turn 38.
 The bill, if signed into law by Moore, would eliminate the age limit and allow for retroactive lawsuits.
 However, the measure includes a provision that would pause lawsuits until the Supreme Court of Maryland can determine whether it’s constitutional.